HuolalaTech/page-spy/packages/page-spy-browser/README.md

   // All internal plugins are carried with PageSpy by default out of the box.
   // You can disable some plugins as needed. disabledPlugins?: (InternalPlugins | string)[];

+  // After adding support for offline replay in PageSpy, the client-integrated SDK can work without
+  // establishing a connection with the debugger.
+Default value is false, when users set it to other values,
+  // it enters "offline mode", where PageSpy will not create rooms or establish WebSocket connections. offline?: boolean;
 }

 type InternalPlugins =